tailscale/tailscale/api.md

 #### Tailnet key object (required in `POST` body)

-Supply the tailnet key attributes as a JSON object in the `POST` body following the [query example](JULIA) below.
+Supply the tailnet key attributes as a JSON object in the `POST` body following the request example below.

 At minimum, the request `POST` body must have a `capabilities` object (see below).
 With nothing else supplied, such a request generates a single-use key with no tags.